Zeeshanahmad4/TikTok-Shop-Affiliate-Outreach-Bot/README.md

   </a>

   <br />
-  <strong>For discussion, queries, and freelance work.
-Do reach me.👆👆👆</strong>
+  <strong>For more details please join our discord and Check Our website.👆👆👆</strong>
 </div>

 ![Alt text](https://github.com/Zeeshanahmad4/TikTok-Shop-Affiliate-Mass-Outreach-Bot/blob/main/Screenshot%202024-01-03%20at%205.58.11%20PM.png)